Construction on U.S. Highway 67 Requires Lane Closures in Pulaski County

 Arkansas Department of Transportation

-Weather permitting, the outside lane of northbound U.S. Highway 67 will be closed between Main Street (Exit 9) and Vandenberg Boulevard (Exit 11), reducing traffic to one open lane.
-The lane will be closed Wednesday night, January 16 at 8:00 p.m. through Thursday, January 17, at 1:00 p.m.
-Depending on inclement weather, this closure may be scheduled later in the week.
-This closure will permit crews to construct foundations for roadside signage.
-Traffic will be controlled with construction barrels and signage.
+Weather permitting, the outside lane of northbound U.S. Highway 67 will be closed from Main Street (Exit 9) to north of Vandenberg Boulevard (Exit 11), reducing traffic to one open lane.
+The lane will be closed Tuesday night, February 5 at 8:00 p.m. through Wednesday, February 6, at 1:00 p.m.
+Depending on inclement weather, this closure may be scheduled for a night later in the week.
+This closure will permit crews to remove and relocate concrete barrier wall to prepare for an upcoming northbound traffic switch to the newly constructed pavement.
+Traffic using the on-ramp entrance to northbound U.S. Highway 67 will be controlled with flaggers during this transition.

 This project (Job CA0605) is part of ARDOT’s Connecting Arkansas Program and includes widening 4.6 miles of U.S. Highway 67 from Vandenberg Boulevard in Jacksonville to State Highway 5 in Cabot.
 The highway is being widened to three lanes in each direction.
 More information on this $79.2 million project is available at ConnectingArkansasProgram.com.

 Drivers should exercise caution when approaching and traveling through all highway work zones.
 Additional travel information can be found at IDriveArkansas.com or ARDOT.gov.
 You can also follow us on Twitter @myARDOT.

 Through a voter-approved constitutional amendment, the people of Arkansas passed a 10-year, half-cent sales tax to improve highway and infrastructure projects.More

 Thirty-six projects in 19 corridors across Arkansas are included in the CAP, which improves transportation connections to the four corners of Arkansas.More